-Level up your pancake game with Quick Blueberry Syrup for Pancakes!
-Nothing against maple syrup, but blueberry syrup adds a lovely fruity flavor on top of a pile of fluffy pancakes.
-Homemade fresh fruit syrups have less sugar than grocery store syrups, simple ingredients, and a simple recipe to follow!
-The best part is blueberry syrup is also gluten-free and low FODMAP!
+Level up your pancake game with Homemade Blueberry Syrup!
+This syrup adds a lovely fruity flavor to a stack of fluffy pancakes.
+The best part is that blueberry syrup is gluten-free, low FODMAP, and has less sugar!

-I have always loved adding fresh blueberries to my uncooked pancake while it cooks on the griddle.
-They add a splash of color and wake up everyone's taste buds.
-A blueberry-filled pancake topped with an easy recipe for a simple blueberry fruit syrup that is also delicious!
-Even better when you can use the fresh frozen blueberries you picked!
-This is one of my family's favorite recipes!
+I love adding fresh blueberries to uncooked pancakes while they cook on the griddle.
+A blueberry-filled pancake topped with simple blueberry fruit syrup is even better when you use the fresh frozen blueberries you picked!

 - Sugar - White granulated sugar.